API Reference

 { "success": true, "enabled": false, "restart_required": true, "message": "Device will be disabled after restart"}POST /api/bt/scan

-Section titled “POST /api/bt/scan”Start a background BT scan (~10 s).
+Section titled “POST /api/bt/scan”Start a background Bluetooth scan (~10 s).
 Returns immediately with a job ID.

 Response: { "job_id": "550e8400-e29b-41d4-a716-446655440000" }